 Examining the most frequent reasons for hospital admissions can indicate common health disparities, thereby allowing us to develop programming to treat or prevent these disparities before inpatient hospitalization is required.
-Figure 70 delineates the top 10 reasons for inpatient hospitalization at St. Luke's Quakertown campus in 2017.
-The top three causes were sepsis, acute kidney failure, and hypertensive heart disease with heart failure.
+Figure 70 delineates the top 10 reasons for inpatient hospitalization at St. Luke's Anderson campus in 2017.
+The top three causes were sepsis, kidney failure and hypertensive heart.
 These health outcomes directly influence the priority health categories discussed in the next section of this report.